james-401-advanced-javascript/data-structures-and-algorithms/challenges/Data-Structures/llMerge/README.md

 <!-- EDIT ALL OF THIS BELOW -->

 - For this challenge, I chose first to write comments explaining what the goals were for each function.
 I wanted to make the code as clean as possible, but still expressive.
 The logic was fairly straight-forward.
-As for the verification, I chose to run the console.log the return value to confirm the expected result.
-I believe the Big O of this challenge is O(n²) because I use a while loop to count how many items are in the list, and another loop to get to the node that is Kth from the end.
+As for the verification, I chose to run the console.log the linked list in order to confirm the expected result.
+Once I was able to confirm the function was working as intended, I returned the head of the new linked list as instructed.
+Then I tested by finding the head.data value of the linked lists.
+I believe the Big O of this challenge is O(n) because at maximum, the function will run all the way through each linked list passed into the function only once.

 ## API